Didisimmons/LILELI-QUIZ-GAME/readME.md

 ## DEPLOYMENT

 This project was deployed using GitHub pages, and the steps required to do so are detailed below.
-In the event that a user wishes to fork the game, the necessary steps are also provided below.
+In the event that a user wishes to fork the project, the necessary steps are also provided below.

 1. GitHub Pages

-    This project was deployed using GitHub Pages and these were the actions taken for deployment.

-      * Log in to GitHub and navigate to the repository to be deployed which is [LILELI QUIZ GAME](https://github.com/Didisimmons/LILELI-QUIZ-GAME)
+      * Log in to GitHub and navigate to the repository to be deployed which is [LILELI QUIZ GAME](https://github.com/Didisimmons/LILELI-QUIZ-GAME).

       *  Once you click the repository, you would see a "settings" option click it and it would direct you to the settings page.